davidmam/bs32012-base/week1.md

 See the [Software](Software.md) page for details.
 You should be familiar with the working environment by the end of the week.

 ### Git for source control
-We will work through the exercises in the Software Carpentry Git lesson as a group (link to follow) during this week.
+We will work through the exercises in the [Software Carpentry Git lesson](http://swcarpentry.github.io/git-novice/) as a group during this week.

 ### Learning Python
 The resources you use for learning Python are a matter of personal choice.
 Some links are included below.